TechsAvey2024/Living-Life-On-The-Veg/README.md

   - From the Source section drop-down menu, select Deploy from a branch.
   - From the Branch section drop-down menus select main and /root then click save.

-The live link can be found here - [Living Life On The Veg](https://rickylambert87.github.io/Living-Life-On-The-Veg/)

-The Github repository can be found here - [RickyLambert87](https://github.com/RickyLambert87/Living-Life-On-The-Veg)

 ---